psidnell/ofexport2/README.md

 1. The tool reads the entire OmniFocus SQLite database.
 2. Various command line filters are applied to eliminate unwanted data, sort items, etc.
 3. The remaining data is printed to the console or saved to a file in some specific format.

+The Omnifocus database is read but **never modified**, the filters and modifications work only on the tools copy of the OmniFocus data.

 Currently supported export formats are: